 As previously mentioned, TAP has been implemented in two different countries, ISTAP in Israel and MALATI in South Africa.
 A report and description of TAP's success in accomplishing equity in ISTAP as measured by students' mathematical achievements may be found in Linchevski & Kutscher (1998).
-In the current paper we report on the implementation of TAP by MALATI in Stonehill High School, South Africa.1
+In this paper we report on the implementation of TAP by MALATI in Stonehill High School, South Africa.1

 Stonehill High is one of seven schools participating in the MALATI Project in South Africa.
 This school is situated in a traditional black township and is, in many ways, typical of schools in disadvantaged areas in South Africa.

 The class-size at Stonehill High ranges from 40 to 50 students per class where students frequently have to share desks and seats.
 A considerable portion of teaching time at Stonehill is lost due to administrative reasons.
 For example, students' registration and time-tabling is finalized only at the beginning of the school year.
 At the beginning of the 1998 school year ten school days were used for the latter purposes.
 Teaching-time at Stonehill is disrupted on a regular basis mainly due to administrative issues and school events.
-More learning time is lost during the weeks that are devoted solely to examinations.
+Stonehill has developed its own method for dealing with these regular time-consuming disruptions.
+Each class will still be conducted but the length of each period will be considerably shortened, from 45 or 50 to 20 minute periods, resulting in nearly impossible teaching situations.
+More learning time is lost during the weeks that are devoted solely to examinations, one to two weeks at the end of each of the four school quarters.
+Many students do not return to school for the week following the examinations, but begin their vacation early.
+During teacher strikes of protest about service conditions, wage increases and the retrenchment of teachers, the school day is also shortened.
 All time lost is not compensated for.